Stopa/dotfiles/README.md

 5. Restart your computer to finalize the process

 6. Have fun logging into all the apps!
-Firefox and Webstorm settings are synced through respective accounts.
+Firefox settings are synced through respective accounts.
+Webstorms settings are kept in the [Settings Repository](https://github.com/stopa/webstorm-settings)

 Your Mac is now ready to use!